Trinity Employability Award in partnership with Intel (for JS students)

 To apply for this award, please sign into MyCareer and register for the “Trinity Employability Award in partnership with Intel (Application)” event.
-You can do this by searching for the event or clicking this link - Application Form.
 You will be asked to book into the event and write up to 150 words on what you hope to achieve by participating in the award as part of your registration.

 Successful students will be invited to registered for their preferred January workshop session on MyCareer.
 Please note that the Careers Service workshop and the Model Based Problem Solving Intel workshop is mandatory.
 While we will endeavour to allocate you to your preferred optional workshop, we may have to place you in the alternative workshop depending on space available; these workshop assignments are final.
 Visiting students are not eligible to apply to the Trinity Employability Award.

 Please note that applications that do not contain all the required information will not be considered.